EamonTracey/NomaePreferences/README.md

 - Respring by calling: `respring()`
 - SBReload by calling: `sbreload()`
-- You can also run yout own shell commands, see this [page](https://github.com/EamonTracey/NomaePreferences/wiki/shell(_:args:)) for more info.
+- You can also run your own shell commands, see this [page](https://github.com/EamonTracey/NomaePreferences/wiki/shell(_:args:)) for more info.

 ## Tweak Examples
 [ColorfulLines](https://github.com/EamonTracey/ColorfulLines) by Eamon Tracey